manojn0010/E-Commerce-Marketplace-Analysis/documentation.md

 ---
 ### Key Performance Indicators (KPIs)
 1. Gross Merchandise Value (GMV)
-> Sum of the value of the products moved through the platform.
+> Sum of the value of the products moved through the platform
 2. Order Count and Average Order Value (AOV)
-> Total number of orders and mean order value per order
+> Total number of distinct orders and mean order value per order
-3. High Value Seller Metrics
+3. Top 10 Statewise Revenue Share
-> Metrics of Sellers with more than 10 orders (High value threshold)
+> 10 States that contribute the most towards GMV
 4. Top 3 States for each Category
 > Obtain the top states for each category based on customer ratings
 5. State-wise GMV Share
 > How much each state contributes towards GMV
-6. State-wise Month-over-Month Growth
+6. Monthly Revenue Trend
-> How sales vary across states on a rolling monthly basis
+> Platform-level monthly revenue trend over time

 ---
 ### Errors Fixed During Load Phase